xinwenfu/GenCyber/DigitalSignature/README.md

 A certicate contains related information of the subject.

 ### Windows 10 Certificate Store
 We can find certificates of CAs in an operating system's certificate store.
+Within Windows, press the Windows logo icon, and type to search for certmgr.msc to run it.

 <img src="../Imgs/certmgr.png" width=720>

+Click an entry which corresponds to one CA.

 <img src="../Imgs/SubjectCertificate.png" width=400>

+Click the tab of Details within the CA's information Window and see detailed info.

 <img src="../Imgs/SubjectCertificateDetails.png" width=512>